ProjectAdam95/Task-Board/README.md

 - The user can enter the Title, Description and due date in a form when "Add Task" is clicked on the front page.
 - When the user clicks "Save Task" again when the form is completed the form displays on athe page and is saved to local storage.
 - When the page is refreshed the projects remain in the original column
-- Delete button removes the project from the column
+- Delete button removes the project from the respective column.

 ###  :file_folder: File Structure
 Below is a view of the file structure deployed to GitHub.